Dental Programs

 Master of Science Orthodontics (MSc) - Istanbul

-DTMD as “Institut supérieur de formation continue” offers in Luxembourg courses for professional promotion at academic level.
+DTMD, as “Institut supérieur de formation continue,” offers international courses for professional promotion at an academic level.

-In cooperation with accredited full partner universities DTMD offers postgraduate master’s degree programs, too.
-The internationally oriented DTMD under Luxembourg law is based in Luxembourg.
+In cooperation with accredited full partner universities, DTMD offers postgraduate master’s degree programs, too.
 We attach great importance to internationally accredited study programs.
-Our programs are aligned with the European Qualifications Framework (EQF) at levels 7 (Master) and 8 (Doctorate).
-According to the current Luxemburgian legislation for higher education, all these programs are certified by our foreign partner universities.
+The programs are aligned with the European Qualifications Framework (EQF) at levels 7 (Master’s) and 8 (Doctorate).
+According to the current Luxembourgian legislation for higher education, all these programs are certified by our foreign partner universities.

 Admission requirements